These terms and conditions apply to use of the eTickets.to service and website.

 14.2 A notice required to be given by either party to the other under these terms shall be given in writing and shall be given in person or addressed to the other party at its registered office, principal place of business or such other physical or electronic address as may at the relevant time have been notified pursuant to this provision to the party giving the notice (and clause 14.1 shall be effective) – save that notices or proceedings relating to a dispute shall be given in person or by post.

-14.3 Any such notice shall be deemed to have been received: (i) if delivered personally, at the time of delivery; (ii) if sent by post within Australia, 2 Business Days after posting; and (iii) if sent by airmail 5 Business Days after posting; Providing that if deemed receipt occurs before 9am or after 5pm on a Business Day then the notice shall be deemed to have been given on the next Business Day.
-For the purposes of this clause on a “Business Day” means any day which is not a Saturday, Sunday or a public holiday in Australia and/or the place to which the notice is sent.
+14.3 Any such notice shall be deemed to have been received: (i) if delivered personally, at the time of delivery; (ii) if sent by post within England, 2 Business Days after posting; and (iii) if sent by airmail 5 Business Days after posting; Providing that if deemed receipt occurs before 9am or after 5pm on a Business Day then the notice shall be deemed to have been given on the next Business Day.
+For the purposes of this clause on a “Business Day” means any day which is not a Saturday, Sunday or a public holiday in England and/or the place to which the notice is sent.

 15.1 The Agreement constitutes the entire agreement between the parties, supersedes any previous agreement or understanding and may not be varied except in writing between the parties.
 The Client acknowledges that it has not relied upon any representations other than those contained in this Agreement.
 All other terms, express or implied by statute or otherwise, are excluded to the fullest extent permitted by law.

 15.2 eTickets.to may at its sole discretion, change or modify the Terms or Services upon giving the Client 30 days’ written notice of the same.
 Within 7 days of receiving such notice the Client may notify eTickets.to in writing that it wishes to terminate this Agreement with effect from the date of any proposed change to the Terms or Services and eTickets.to may then choose to alter the Terms or withdraw the notice.